This section provides information specific to using menu manager when your restaurant also uses the multi-location management module.

 Full menu view has the following limitations when used by multi-location restaurants:

-• The reordering feature in Full menu view that allows you to reorganize the order of your menus, menu groups, and menu items is not yet supported for multi-location restaurants.
+The reordering icon in Full menu view that allows you to reorganize the order of your menus, menu groups, and menu items is not yet supported for multi-location restaurants.

 When a restaurant uses the multi-location management module, its menu entities can be versioned and those versions can be assigned to specific restaurant locations, or groups of locations.
 For example, a restaurant could have two versions of an Egg Sandwich menu item, one for a Boston location and another for a New York City location.
 Versioned entities share the majority of, but not all, of their data.
 For example, the Boston version of the Egg Sandwich has sausage, bacon, and cheese modifiers while the New York City version only has bacon and cheese modifiers.